Boron Formula In Standard State

 Detailed Explanation

 The chemical formula for boron in its standard state is simply B, as it is a pure element.
-However, the structural formula reflects the arrangement of atoms within the crystal lattice.
+Still, the structural formula reflects the arrangement of atoms within the crystal lattice.
 In rhombohedral boron, the repeating unit contains 12 boron atoms, so the empirical formula is still B, but the structural representation shows the B12 icosahedral units.
 This distinction is important because it highlights the difference between the elemental formula and the molecular or structural formula used to describe the arrangement of atoms.

 Step-by-Step or Concept Breakdown